 - Fall is a great time to get into eco-friendly gardening habits.
 If you've bought a lot of plants, you no doubt have a lot of black plastic pots on hand and are wondering what you can do with them.
-(Black plastic plant pots can’t be recycled, because the pigment in them can’t be detected by the sorting equipment at most recycling centers.)
+They can’t be recycled, because the pigment in them can’t be detected by the sorting equipment at most recycling centers.
 Check with your local gardening center to see if it collects black plastic plant pots for specialist recycling, because most of them that are put in recycling bins remain unsorted—only to end up in a landfill.
 (Home Depot and Lowe's both have garden pot recycling programs.)

 Any material added to the soil to improve its physical properties (water retention, permeability, drainage, aeration, structure, etc.) is considered a soil amendment.
 The goal of any soil amendment is to provide a better environment for roots.
 But to be successful, the amendment must be thoroughly mixed into the soil.

-When you amend your soil, always do so with natural, organic materials.
-They will break down slowly into a form that will benefit your plants in the spring and improve the long-term health and structure of your soil naturally.
-These tips are a continuation of the aforementioned checklist:
+When you amend your soil, always do so with natural, organic materials—they will break down slowly into a form that will benefit your plants in the spring while naturally improving the long-term health and structure of your soil.

 - Get a soil test.
 The results will tell you exactly what your soil needs by including pH assessment along with nutrient analysis of the basic elements.
 If you use a private lab, make sure they are certified (your local home extension office can help with that).